daniel10012/bitinsight/README.md

 ![Image of Graph Bitcoin](images/neo4j-bitcoin.png)

-As sees here blocks are linked to each other (by way of a Merkle root) and contain multiple transactions.
+Blocks are linked to each other (by way of a Merkle root) and contain multiple transactions.

 Each transaction has inputs and outputs that can be seen as containing the bitcoins themselves.